Super Bowl LI: Statistics and records

-Super Bowl LI had more than 30 records either broken or tied by the time it was finished.
+Super Bowl LI saw more than 30 records either broken or tied.
 Brady completed 43 of 62 passes for 466 yards and two touchdowns, with one interception, while also rushing for 15 yards.
 His completions, attempts, and passing yards were all single-game Super Bowl records.
-Brady ultimately became the first quarterback to win a Super Bowl in which he threw a ball that was intercepted for a touchdown.
-He also set the career Super Bowl records for games played (7), completions (207), attempts (309), yards (2,071), and touchdown passes (15).
+Brady became the first quarterback to win a Super Bowl in which he threw a ball that was intercepted for a touchdown.
+He set the career Super Bowl records for games played (7), completions (207), attempts (309), yards (2,071), and touchdown passes (15).
 James White caught a Super Bowl record 14 passes for 110 yards, rushed for 29 yards, and tied a Super Bowl record with three touchdowns.
-He also set the record for most points scored with 20.
-After the game, Brady said he felt White deserved the MVP award more than he did.
-Brady planned to give White the vehicle that has traditionally been awarded to Super Bowl MVPs (he'd given the truck he received after Super Bowl XLIX to Malcolm Butler) but found out after the game that there was no vehicle to give to White because the sponsor had decided to end its practice of donating one.
+He set the record for most points with 20.
+Brady said he felt White deserved the MVP award more than he did.
+Brady planned to give White the vehicle traditionally awarded to Super Bowl MVPs (he had given the truck from Super Bowl XLIX to Malcolm Butler) but found out there was no vehicle to give because the sponsor had decided to end its practice of donating one.
 Edelman caught five passes for 87 yards and returned three punts for 39 yards.
 Amendola recorded eight receptions for 78 yards and one touchdown.
 Flowers recorded six tackles and 2.5 sacks.
 The Patriots overall gained an NFL postseason record 37 first downs in the game.

 For Atlanta, Ryan completed 17 of 23 passes for 284 yards and two touchdowns.
 Freeman was the top rusher of the game with 11 carries for 75 yards and a touchdown, while also catching two passes for 46 yards.
 Jones was Atlanta's leading receiver with four receptions for 87 yards.
 Robert Alford had 11 tackles (9 solo), an interception returned for a touchdown, and a fumble recovery.
 Grady Jarrett had five tackles and tied a Super Bowl record with three sacks.

 Atlanta became the first team in Super Bowl history to return an interception for a touchdown and lose the game.
-Prior to Super Bowl LI, teams returning an interception for a touchdown in the Super Bowl had been a perfect 12–0.
-New England had two turnovers for the game, while Atlanta only turned the ball over once.
+Previously, teams returning an interception for a touchdown in the Super Bowl had been 12–0.
+New England had two turnovers, while Atlanta only turned over once.
 This made New England the fifth team to win a Super Bowl despite losing the turnover battle, joining the Baltimore Colts in Super Bowl V, the Pittsburgh Steelers in Super Bowls XIV and XL, and the Patriots in Super Bowl XLIX.